 Each company is first assessed individually according to a framework adapted to each sector.
 To avoid double counting, emissions are restated before being aggregated at the portfolio level.
 These aggregate emissions are used to determine a portfolio's alignment with different climate scenarios, ranging from a global temperature increase of +1.5°C to +6°C. EMPLOYMENT As part of several of our strategies, we closely follow portfolio companies' job creation in France.
 This tracking is carried out internally on the basis of data collected from the companies for this purpose.
-At this stage, monitoring is limited to a review of job creation within the company's immediate scope.24 For the other strategies, an indicator of staffing trends is provided based on the staffing levels companies report.
+At this stage, monitoring is limited to a review of job creation within the company's immediate scope.27 For the other strategies, an indicator of staffing trends is provided based on the workforce data reported by companies.
 Although not as precise as an indicator specifically for monitoring job creation, it can be used to illustrate the dynamics of employment at the portfolio level.
 DIVERSITY In order to monitor changes in the place and opportunities for promotion of women at listed companies, we monitor the share of women at different levels of the company: Executive Committee, Board of Directors, Management, Workforce.
 Exposure monitoring In addition to the 'physical' indicators, several indicators of exposure to environmental and social issues are specifically monitored at the portfolio level.
 GREEN SHARE / SOCIAL IMPACT PRODUCTS The main indicator for monitoring the level of exposure is share turnover contributed by products and services that have a positive environmental impact.
-Tracking is carried out using several benchmarks. - For our strategies certified under the French Greenfin25 label, we apply the criteria of the label to assess the green share of investments. - For our bond strategies, we apply an internal benchmark based on the requirements of the Green Bond Principles. sector indicators selected sector by are communicated in the sector sheets https://www.mirova.com/fr/recherche/comprendre#vision creation in France is the Our approach to monitoring job subject of a separate publication. https://www.mirova.com/sites/default/files/2020-11/Rapport_impact_IED_2020_VF-revueNIMI_1.pdf 25 https://www.ecologie.gouv.fr/label-greenfin
+Tracking is carried out using several benchmarks. - For our strategies certified under the French Greenfin28 label, we apply the criteria of the label to assess the green share of investments. - For our bond strategies, we apply an internal benchmark based on the requirements of the Green Bond Principles.

+26 The indicators selected sector by sector are communicated in the sector sheets.